Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### Controlling the entry point

 When using the NServiceBus Host the host is calling our code.
-As such the configuration code and behaviours (such as startup and shutdown) need to plug into very specific APIs.
+As such the configuration code and behaviors (such as startup and shutdown) need to plug into very specific APIs.
 For example `IWantCustomLogging`, `IWantCustomInitialization`, `IWantToRunWhenBusStartsAndStops` and `IConfigureLogging`.
 If you invert the scenario, i.e. the developers code calls NServiceBus configuration, then these APIs are not required.

 # How the code differs